vogler75/winccoa-images/README.md

 ## Build Docker Image

-Download and unzip the CentOS WinCC OA rpm's to the software directory.
+Download and unzip the CentOS WinCC OA rpm's to the [centos](centos)/software directory.

 Only put those WinCC OA rpm's into the directory which you want to have installed in your image.
 For a minimum image you only need the base packag of WinCC OA.